FIWARE/tutorials.Edge-Computing/README.md

 ```

 Outputs of the Service Topology will be published to the Broker, any application subscribing to the data will receive
 the notification.
 An actuator device can also receive these streams as inputs from the Broker.
-Resulting streams will be
-also be visible in the Streams menu on FogFlow dashboard.
+Resulting streams will also be visible in the Streams menu on FogFlow dashboard.

 # Next Steps